dreamportdev/Osdev-Notes/02_Architecture/10_Keyboard_Interrupt_Handling.md

 |  0x60   | R/W         | Data Port                                                       |
 |  0x64   | R/W         | On read: status register.
 On Write: command register            |

-* Since there are three different scancode sets, it's a good idea to check what set the keyboard is currently using.
+Since there are three different scancode sets, it's a good idea to check what set the keyboard is currently using.

-* Usually the PS/2 controller (the device that the OS is actually talking to on ports `0x60` and `0x64`) converts set 2 scancodes into set 1 (for legacy reasons).
+Usually the PS/2 controller, the device that the OS is actually talking to on ports `0x60` and `0x64`, converts set 2 scancodes into set 1 (for legacy reasons).

-* To check if the translation is enabled, the command `0x20` must be sent on port `0x64`, and then read the byte on `0x60`.
+We can check if the translation is enabled, by sending the command `0x20` on the command register (port `0x64`), and then read the byte returned on the data port (`0x60`).
 If the 6th bit is set than the translation is enabled.

-* If we want to disable the translation we need:
+We can disable the translation if we want, in that case we need to do the following steps:
    - Read current controller configuration byte, by sending command `0x20` to port `0x64` (the reply byte will be sent on port `0x60`).
    - Clear the 6th bit on the current controller configuration byte.
-   - To send the modified config byte back to the controller, send command `0x60` (to port `0x64`), then send the byte to port `0x60`.
+   - To send the modified config byte back to the controller, send the command `0x60` (to port `0x64`), then send the byte to port `0x60`.

-   - For our driver we will keep the translation enabled, since we'll be using set 1.
+For our driver we will keep the translation enabled, since we'll be using set 1.

-* The only scancode set guaranted to be supported by keyboards is the set 2.
-Keep in mind that most of the time the kernel communicate with the a controller compatible with the intel 8042 PS2 controller.
+The only scancode set guaranted to be supported by keyboards is the set 2.
+Keep in mind that most of the time the kernel communicate with a controller compatible with the intel 8042 PS2 controller.
 In this case the scancodes can be translated into set 1.

 ### Sending Commands To The Keyboard

-To send commands to the PS/2 keyboard, we need to send the bytes directly to the data port (instead of the PS/2 controller command port).
+This can look tricky, but when we are sending command to the PS2 Controller we need to use the port `0x64`, but if we want to send commands directly to the PS/2 keyboard  we need to send the bytes directly to the to the data port `0x60` (instead of the PS/2 controller command port).

 ## Identifying The Scancode Set

-As mentioned in the introduction, we'll need to know to implement our keyboard support is what scancode set is being used by our system, and do one of the following things:
+As mentioned in the introduction, what we'll need to know to implement our keyboard support is the scancode set being used by the system, and do one of the following things:

 * If we want to implement the support to all the three sets we will need to tell the driver what is the one being used by the keyboard.
 * Try to set the keyboard to use a scancode we support (not all keyboard support all the sets, but it worth a try).
 * If we're supporting set 1, we can try to enable translation on the PS2 controller.
 * Do nothing if it is the same set supported by our os.

-The keyboard command to get/set the scancode set used by the controller is `0x60` followed by another byte:
+The keyboard command to get/set the scancode set used by the controller is `0xF0` followed by another byte:

 | Value | Description           |
 |-------|-----------------------|